tamari92/kf2-tournament/rules.md

 Pairings, brackets, and other pertinent information for each round will be posted by the Tournament Staff at the beginning of the round.

 ### 6.2 - Scheduling Duties
-For all phases of the tournament, matches must be confirmed with the Tournament Staff at least **24 hours** before the match start time to allow for time to prepare.
+For all phases of the tournament, matches must be confirmed with the Tournament Staff at least **48 hours** before the projected match start time to allow for time to prepare.

-**It is the responsibility of all Mentors involved in a given match to schedule and finalize match times with one another and relay these times to the Tournament Staff.**
+**It is the responsibility of all Captains involved in a given match to schedule and finalize match times with one another and relay these times to the Tournament Staff.**

 ### 6.3 - Scheduling Format
-Team Mentors should submit the following to the Tournament Staff when scheduling a match:
+Team Captains shall submit the following to the Tournament Staff when scheduling a match:
 - The **Start Time** AND **Date** for the match, *with time zones*
-- The **Server Number** AND **IP** of the **server** to be used for the match.
-See [Section 12: Servers](#section-12-servers) for a list of applicable servers.
+- The preferred **Server Region** (e.g. US, EU, AS)

 ### 6.4 - Scheduling Deadline
 The **Scheduling Deadline** refers to the point in time after which teams are no longer able to schedule matches.
 Note that this does not mean the match must be *played* by this deadline, but rather *scheduled*.

-In the **Group Stage**, the Scheduling Deadline is **24 hours** before the end of the round.
-For example, if the round ends on **Jan 6 @ 23:59 EST**, then the latest that a match can be scheduled for that round is on **Jan 5 @ 23:59 EST**, exactly **24 hours** before.
+In the **Group Stage**, the Scheduling Deadline is **48 hours** before the end of the round.
+For example, if the round ends on **Jan 6 @ 23:59 EST**, then the latest that a match can be scheduled for that round is on **Jan 4 @ 23:59 EST**, exactly **48 hours** before.

-In the **Playoffs**, the Mentors from both teams are required to coordinate a time to play their games and relay this information to the tournament staff at least **24 hours** before the agreed-upon match start time.
+In the **Playoffs**, the Captains from both teams are required to coordinate a time to play their games and relay this information to the Tournament Staff at least **48 hours** before the agreed-upon match start time.
 The earlier, the better.

 ### 6.5 - Matches With Multiple Games
 #### 6.5.1 - Intermission
-For matches where a single team plays multiple games (such as during the playoffs), there must be **no scheduled intermission** between games.
+For matches where a single team plays multiple games (such as during the Playoffs), there must be **no scheduled intermission** between games.
 In other words, the games must be each be played "back-to-back".
 Teams are allowed a maximum of **ten minutes** between each individual game to be back in the server and readied up to begin the next game.

 #### 6.5.2 - Substitutions
-**The same set of players from a team's roster must be used for ALL games played within an individual match.** Barring major emergencies, there are no exceptions to this rule and violation will result in the team receiving a **zero score** for the match.
+**Substitutions ARE allowed, but ONLY between games.** Substitutions **cannot** be made *during* a single game in a match, barring major emergencies, for which exceptions can and will be made within reason.
+Otherwise, there are no exceptions to this rule and violation will result in the team receiving a **zero score** for the match.
 Please ensure that players have allotted enough time to be present at all individual games in a specified matchup.

 ### 6.6 - Matches Between Two Teams
 For matches that occur between two separate teams (for example during the Playoffs), **an eight hour grace period is to be granted between each teams' individual set of games.**

 For example, if Team A schedules their match on **March 1 @ 12:00 PM**, then Team B's game(s) must begin **no earlier than March 1 @ 4:00 AM (8 hours prior)** and **no later than March 1 @ 8:00 PM (8 hours after)**.
-Note that the eight hour grace period applies to the match **start time** specifically, rather than the time the team finishes playing their game(s).
+Note that the eight hour grace period is applied relative to the **start time** of the **first game in the set** specifically, rather than the time the team finishes playing *all* of their game(s).
 This means that if Team A schedule to play their set of games at some time, then Team B has eight hours from that time to play their game(s).
 Team B need not *finish* their game(s) by the end of the grace period, but rather *start* them.

-This grace period is to account for the differing timezones within an individual team and is aimed to ease some of the pressure of scheduling for the mentors.
+This grace period is to account for the differing timezones within an individual team and is aimed to ease some of the pressure of scheduling for the Captains.

-**If possible, the best case scenario would involve both teams playing back-to-back.** This situation would provide ultimate convenience for the teams as well as the tournament staff in attendence.
+**If possible, the best case scenario would involve both teams playing back-to-back.** This situation would provide ultimate convenience for the teams as well as the Tournament Staff in attendence.

-**This is an international tournament.** By signing up to play, competitors are expected to understand that their opponents may be based in a distant time zone, which means that some or all players in a team may be required to play at inopportune / abnormal times throughout the day.
-To help remedy this, Mentors should be prompt and negotiate the schedule for the match as early as possible.
+Also, please note that **this is an international tournament.** By signing up to play, competitors are expected to understand that their opponents may be based in a distant time zone, which means that some or all players in a team may be required to play at inopportune / abnormal times throughout the day.
+To help remedy this, Captains should be prompt and negotiate the schedule for the match as early as possible.

 For all matches between two teams where each team plays multiple games in a row, the rules outlined in [6.5](#65---matches-with-multiple-games) still apply.

 ### 6.7 - Servers
 Only specific servers may be used to play matches.
-See [Section 12: Servers](#section-12-servers) for a list of all servers that are allowed to be used in the tournament.
+See [Section 12: Servers](#section-12-servers) for more information.

 ### 6.8 - Tardiness
 Each team has **15 minutes** after the scheduled time to have six players in the server and readied up.

 Please be on time.
-It is not only disrespectful to the tournament staff and your opponents, but also to the viewers who have committed time to watching the match. **Please plan to join the server 10-15 minutes before the start time to reduce the likelihood of being late.**
+It is disrespectful to your opponents, the Tournament Staff who have given up some of their time to attend, and finally to the viewers who have committed time to watching the match. **Please plan to join the server 10-15 minutes before the start time to reduce the likelihood of being late.**

 **The standard penalty for tardiness will be a zero score for the match.** In the Playoffs, this constitutes a **forfeit loss** in the event that one team is late to the match, or a **double forfeit** if both teams are late.

 In the event one team is disqualified, **it is still required that the second team play their round in full.**

-If something comes up that might affect the team’s ability to be present at the planned time, Mentors are required to inform the Tournament Staff as soon as possible so that accommodations can be made.
+If something comes up that might affect the team’s ability to be present at the planned time, Captains are required to inform the Tournament Staff as soon as possible so that accommodations can be made.
 The earlier we are informed, the better.

 ### 6.9 - No-shows
 No-shows distort the results by unbalancing the tiebreakers.
 Moreover, they disappoint other competitors who have joined the tournament to participate in the competition.

 If you wish to withdraw from the tournament, please notify one of the tournament directors by the start of the **second round** of the Group Stage.

-In the Group Stage, if a team fails to appear to any match, a **zero score** will be assigned and that team must then contact tournament staff to confirm that they will play in the next round **by the scheduling deadline for that round**.
+In the Group Stage, if a team fails to appear to any match, a **zero score** will be assigned and that team must then contact Tournament Staff to confirm that they will play in the next round **by the scheduling deadline for that round**.
 Failure to do this will result the **team's removal from the tournament** without notice.

 In the Playoffs, if a team fails to appear to any match, a zero score will be assigned and that team will be **eliminated** from the tournament automatically.

-### 6.10 - Ringers & Substitutes
+### 6.10 - Ringers & Substitutions
+A **ringer** is a player not part of the team's active roster who substitutes to fill out the roster for a given match.
-**Utilizing ringers (also referred to as substitute players) is not allowed in this tournament**.
+**Utilizing ringers is not allowed in this tournament**.

-Within the context of a single scheduled match, a team is required to choose a subset of exactly **six players** from its roster who will participate in the match.
-Once the players have been chosen for the match, the squad is *locked in* and **substitutions of additional players from the team's roster are forbidden between or during any of the individual games played in the match.** Note that the pre-game lobby period is considered to be "during" the match for this purpose.

-The above regulation includes matches where multiple games are played in a row (e.g. during the Playoffs phase) and re-attempted matches during the Group Stage.
+Substitutions **ARE** allowed, but **ONLY** using players from the team's **established** roster.
+Furthermore, substitutions can *only* be made **between** games in a set, and not *during* a game, barring extenuating circumstances.
 See [6.5.2](#652---substitutions) for more information.

-Situations presenting extenuating circumstances will be handled as deemed appropriate by tournament staff at the moment of occurrence.
+The above regulation includes matches where multiple games are played in a row (e.g. during the Playoffs phase).
+See [6.5.2](#652---substitutions) for more information.
+Situations presenting extenuating circumstances will be handled as deemed appropriate by Tournament Staff at the moment of occurrence.

-Additionally, teams are **not permitted** to add new players to their roster in the event that a member drops out of or is removed from the tournament. **Should a vacancy be created in a team for any reason, the team Mentor must inform the tournament staff as soon as possible so that a player may be drawn from the Overflow Pool.**
+Additionally, teams are **not permitted** to add new players to their roster in the event that a member drops out of or is removed from the tournament. **Should a vacancy be created in a team for any reason, the team Captain must inform the Tournament Staff as soon as possible so that a player may be drawn from the Overflow Pool.**

-### 6.11 - Mentor Participation
+### 6.11 - Captain Participation
-**The Mentor and Co-Mentor are not required to play in matches in this tournament, however they are strongly encouraged to participate in order to better lead their team.**
+**The Captain and Co-Captain are not required to play in matches in this tournament, however they are strongly encouraged to participate in order to better lead their team.**

 ### 6.12 - Proof of Play
-For matches that are not streamed by an official **tournament streamer**, the Mentor will be required to submit **screenshots** of the final results of the match to the tournament staff.

-This includes the following:
+"Proof of Play" refers to the team providing evidence or "proof" that a match was played in its entirety and with respect to the rules outlined in this document.

+Proof of play is **always** required, *EXCEPT* in the case that a match is streamed by an official Tournament Streamer.

+When proof of play is required, the following is required:
+1. A **recording** or **stream POV** of the match must be provided.
+This can be from any player in the match
-1. A screenshot of the in-game scoreboard (press and hold TAB) **OR** a screenshot of the final results screen. **ALL players MUST be present.**
+2. A screenshot of the end-game scoreboard *with all players present* must be provided by the team Captain
-2. A screenshot of the final score for the match (type !score into the in-game Chat Box).

-Please note that **POV streams or otherwise are NOT suitable replacements for end game screenshots!**
+**ALL** of the above items are required to serve as suitable proof of play. **This means that all matches must be recorded and/or streamed by at least one player on the team.**

+Note that **spectators** are *not* allowed.
+So the player recording/streaming the match **must** be one of the active players.
+See [8.5](#85---spectators) for more information.

 In the best case, failure to provide proof of play will result in a team being forced to **replay the match**.
-The replayed match will be subject to the **scheduling deadline**, should one exist.
+The replayed match will be subject to the **Scheduling Deadline**, should one exist.
 In the worst case, a team will earn a **zero score** for the match.

 **Please be honest.
 All match results will be recorded by the server automatically.
-If a screenshot does not match our recorded statistics, it will be considered cheating and the team may be disqualified from the tournament entirely.**
+If a screenshot/recording/etc does not match our recorded statistics, it will be considered cheating and the team may be disqualified from the tournament entirely.**

 ### 6.13 - Multiple Attempts
 #### 6.13.1 - Group Stage